cookieclicker123/lightrag_knowledge_graph_poc/README.md

-# LightRAG Knowledge Graph for Tanooki TV Post Proudction use case:
+# LightRAG Knowledge Graph for Post Proudction use case:

 ![LightRAG](./images/light_rag.jpg)

 ## What is the purpose of this repository:

 The purpose of this repository is to provide a structured implementation of the LightRAG framework for processing and querying large documents, such as the Post Production Handbook.
 It leverages a local language model to extract, index, and retrieve information efficiently using a knowledge graph approach.
-This setup is designed to facilitate complex queries and provide insightful responses, making it a valuable tool for professionals in the post-production industry who want domain expertise at their fingertips or an index they can query of their production.
-The repository is organized to separate custom code from the original LightRAG framework, ensuring clarity and ease of maintenance.
+This setup is designed to facilitate complex queries and provide insightful responses, making it a valuable tool for professionals in the post-production industry.The repository is organized to separate custom code from the original LightRAG framework, ensuring clarity and ease of maintenance.

 ## How lightRAG works: